humblejester/humblejester/README.md

 ˏ⸉ˋ‿̩͙‿̩̩̽‿̩͙‿̩̥̩‿̩̩̽‿̩͙‿̩͙‿̩̩̽‿̩͙‿̩͙‿̩̩̽‿̩͙‿̩̥̩‿̩̩̽‿̩͙‘

-hi I am DARCIE .. im friendly but i probably won’t interact with anyone first, im online SOMETIMES… idk why i use this when I could’ve js used bio but whatever
+hi I am DARCIE .. im friendly but i probably won’t interact with anyone first, idk why i use this when I could’ve js used bio but whatever

-please don’t copy any of my skins unless I say you can or I made it for you, simple braaahh…also i have diagnosed autism and POSSIBLE bpd so yah
+please don’t copy any of my skins unless I say you can or I made it for you.

-i like forsaken …. and gta… and uhhhhhhhh gravity falls ummmmm okay
+i like forsaken, frozen soul, friday the 13th, cuphead, the last guest, gravity falls, among us show, and roblox in general